 In 2005, the artists Christo and Jeanne-Claude brought "The Gates" to Central Park in New York City.
-A giant installation of 7,500 orange fabric gates, 16 feet high (4.87 m) of varying widths, lined 23 miles (36.8 km) of footpaths in the park.
-While each individual gate was beautiful alone, the effect of the whole was far more than the sum of its parts.
-It created an amazing dynamic involving the observer, the thing being observed and the process of observation itself.
+A giant art installation of 7,500 orange fabric gates, 16 feet high (4.87 m) of varying widths, lined 23 miles (36.8 km) of footpaths in the park.
+While each individual Gate was beautiful in itself, the effect of the whole array of Gates was dramatically more engaging and powerful.
+It created a compelling dynamic involving the observer, the thing being observed and the process of observation.

-Our idea is to create the largest art installation ever, to be installed not in some physical location, or even in cyberspace but rather within the consciousness of every person on the planet, a sort of "Gates of the Mind".
-Each person will hold a "flag" in his or her mind, which collectively will change the history of the world.
-The "flag" is I Declare World Peace, expressed in the language of the thinker.
+Our thought, our idea, was to create the largest art installation ever, to be installed not in some physical location, or even in cyberspace but rather within the consciousness of every person on the planet, a sort of "Gates of the Mind".
+Each person would hold a "flag" in his or her mind, which collectively would change the future history of the world.
+The mental "flag" is the phrase I Declare World Peace, expressed in the language of the thinker.

-As we have since we started in 2010, we will continue, over the coming weeks, months and years, people will be gently encouraged to type the affirmation "I Declare World Peace" on the "walls" of their various and favorite social media, such as Facebook, Twitter, Instagram, Pinterest, YouTube, LinkedIn and whatever new social media come into existence.
+As we have since we started in 2010, we will continue, over the coming weeks, months and years, to encourage people to type, recite, sing or otherwise publish the affirmation "I Declare World Peace" on the "walls" of their various and favorite social media, such as Facebook, Twitter, Instagram, Pinterest, YouTube, LinkedIn and whatever new social media come into existence.
 We especially encourage people to make short I Declare World Peace videos, as explained on the “Videos” page of this site.

-This indicates to us that consciousness, or the conscious mind, can affect phenomenal reality.
+This can be viewed to suggest that consciousness, or the conscious mind, can affect phenomenal reality.
 In other words, thoughts can affect the physical world.
 Our own thoughts.
 What we think affects the world.
 Now, we claim no deep comprehension of quantum physics, and we realize we may be oversimplifying, but philosophers, mystics and wise folks through the centuries have claimed the same thing.